laplamgor/kantai3d/README.md

 Please use it at your own risk.

 This mod alone does not include any data from the origin game.
-All depth maps used are also 100% hand-drawn.
+All custom depth maps used are 100% hand-drawn.
+AI generated results are however not included in the scope of this open source project due to potential copyright issues.

 If you have any questions or queries, please contact me at laplamgor@gmail.com